Acute pancreatitis is defined as an acute inflammation of the pancreatic parenchyma and peripancreatic tissues.

 (Balthazar grade C, CTSI: 2).

-In exudative pancreatitis, or better called EXPN, there is normal enhancement of the entire pancreas associated with extensive peripancreatic collections.
+In EXPN, there is normal enhancement of the entire pancreas associated with extensive peripancreatic collections.

-These are often heterogeneous in appearance and may be progressive.
+These are often heterogeneous in appearance (i.e. have liquid and non-liquid densities on CT) and may be progressive.

 EXPN consists of necrosis of peripancreatic fat, extravasated pancreatic fluid and inflammatory and hemorrhagic components.

-When peripancreatic collections persist or increase, it is usually due to the presence of fat necrosis (i.e. EXPN).
+When peripancreatic collections persist or increase, it is usually due to the presence of fat necrosis.

-Since fat does not enhance on CT, we cannot diagnose fat necrosis.
+Because fat does not enhance on CT, the diagnosis of fat necrosis can be difficult.

 In the case on the left on day 18 there is expansion of the peripancreatic collections.

-There are two or more collections, but no pancreatic necrosis.
+There are at least two collections, but no pancreatic parenchymal necrosis (Balthazar grade E, CTSI: 4).

 (Balthazar grade E, CTSI :10).